Cross Chain Intents

 The Message

 sub-type is designed to be used by a 7683 user to incentivize a filler to execute arbitrary calldata on a target destination chain contract on the user’s behalf.
-For example, the settlement contract might decode the orderData
+For example, the settlement contract might decode the originData

 containing the message information as follows: